JacobBumgarner/jacobbumgarner/README.md

 I'm passionate about bioinformatics, open-source software development, digital image processing, and ML/DL.

-Preparing to pursue a career that integrates bioinformatics, research software engineering, ML/DL, & data analytics.

 Currently coding on GitLab.

 ## Media and Writing